The custom of setting up the matromonial bed or "An Chuang" is considered an important aspect of traditional Chinese wedding prep.

 Dried Longans, dried dates, and dried persimmons: They are sweet and will bless the marriage with sweetness.

 Bed-side lamps (‘deng’): which has a similar sound as son (‘ding’) – which symbolises ‘tie deng’ or ‘tie ding’, the same meaning as adding sons to the family.

 Children, especially boys, can then jump and roll on the bed, which is believed to increase the couple’s fertility.
 Having more children at the ceremony symbolises the higher fertility of the couple.
-(Check out these tips on making your first night as newlyweds extra-special).

 Lastly, everyone at the ceremony will have to chant four phrases that bless the couple with a happy marriage and life together.

 To grow old togeher (‘bai tou xie lao’),

 Image: Sharon & Timothy by Tinydot Photography (www.tinydotphotography.com)